c2w570063013/technique-recording/linux/setup-shadowsocks-server.md

 > Notice: If server is pingable, the ssserver already opened and client still not able to connect to ssserver,
 >then consider trying to change your server_port, like 8388 to 10102

+> BBR is already opened on Debian 9 or higher
 ### 4.Enable BBR to increase speed
 Install BBR
 ```shell script